— By Gearóid Ó Faoleán, Frontiers (Last update: 13 December 2017)

 - The authors are unwilling or unable to address my concerns sufficiently to make this manuscript suitable for publication

-- Other with an accompanying text-box allows for clarification
+- Other, with an accompanying text-box allowing for clarification

-Ethical issues can include a lack of sufficient oversight and approval from relevant ethics committees and deceptive practises during research on the part of authors.
-The “Other” option allows for reviewers recommend rejection for reasons including manuscripts being out of scope, pseudoscientific content, faith-based content and the singling out of persons or organisations for attack.
-Such content may be considered for retraction if passed through peer-review.
+Reviewers often recommend rejection if their concerns cannot be sufficiently addressed by the authors or if they deem the article overall of not sufficient quality.
+Ethical issues include appropriation of the ideas from already published work, or deceptive practices during research on the part of authors.
+The “Other” option allows for reviewers to recommend rejection for reasons including manuscripts being out of scope, unsupported conclusions, and the singling out of persons or organizations for attack.
+Such content may be considered for retraction if passed through peer review.

-Should a reviewer withdraw from the review process, they retain their anonymity.
-Only reviewers who have endorsed a manuscript for acceptance are named upon publication.
-The handling editor is alerted whenever a reviewer withdraws or recommends rejection.
-The authors only see that a reviewer has “withdrawn”.
+Reviewers retain their anonymity if the article is rejected.
+Only reviewers who have endorsed a manuscript are named on publications.
+The handling Editor is alerted whenever a reviewer withdraws or recommends rejection, while the authors see that a reviewer has withdrawn and is now inactive.

-With this peer review model in place Frontiers has published over 33,000 articles since January 2014.
-In the same period, editors rejected over 7,750 to uphold the quality standards of Frontiers journals.
+With this peer-review model in place, Frontiers has published 35,000 articles since January 2016.
+In the same period, Frontiers Editors and our internal Research Integrity Team together have rejected over 15,500 manuscripts to uphold the quality standards of Frontiers journals.